This post may contain affiliate links.

 What to Wear in Dubai

 Nearly all the drinking water in Dubai comes from desalination.
-The government states that it is safe to drink when it leaves the processing plants.
-80% of locals don’t drink the water blaming bad taste and the pipes that carry the it.
+The government has stated that it is safe to drink when it leaves the processing plants.

 We’re happy brushing our teeth with tap water but wouldn’t be drinking glasses of it.